 Handicapped Badass: The US Army used a drug - possibly the same one Norman Osborn gave Mac Gargan - to chemically lobotomize the symbiote, greatly limiting its ability to influence Flash.
 However, the drug's effects only lasts for 48 hours and the symbiote has found ways to work around it.

-Horror Hunger: Much like its Ultimate counterpart, the symbiote has become a ravenous blob of teeth and tentacles, albeit one that is sentient and can even talk.
+Hungry Menace: Much like its Ultimate counterpart, the symbiote has become a ravenous blob of teeth and tentacles, albeit one that is sentient and can even talk.

 Iconic Logo: The stylized white spider emblem on its chest and back, though each host other than Peter, Eddie, and Mania - who share the same design - has a unique variation.